ppchavan001/AssetsPack_01/README.md

 // AssetsPack_01

-#include "DoubleJump"
-#include "WallJump"
-#include "Inventory"
-#include "SkillTree"
-#include "Grapple"
-#include "AiBase"
+pawn jump from one spline to other is a lot smoother now, keep the tangents of the splines at jump locations as close as possible to furthur smoothen the jump

 Developed with Unreal Engine 4 (.22 in BluePrints).
 By ppchavan001